zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adw-oml-notebooks/adw-oml-notebooks.md

 ## Introduction

-In this bonus lab, you will be using the Oracle Machine Learning (OML) SQL notebook application provided with your Autonomous Data Warehouse.
+In this bonus lab, you use the Oracle Machine Learning (OML) SQL notebook application provided with your Autonomous Data Warehouse.
 This browser-based application provides a web interface to run SQL queries and scripts, which can be grouped together within a notebook.
 Notebooks can be used to build single reports, collections of reports, and even dashboards.
 OML provides a simple way to share workbooks, and collections of workbooks, with other OML users.

 ### Understanding Key Concepts